 SICIT sells its products across five different geographies, including Italy, Europe (excluding Italy), APAC, Americas, and Middle East & Africa.
 The company is focusing on expanding its presence in the Americas and APAC and has placed a subsidiary in each of these.
-The company was able to increase its revenue in the Americas by more than 40% in H1 2020, compared to the same period in 2019, and is planning to start a new production plant in China.
+The company was able to increase its revenue in the Americas by 19% in FY 2020, compared to the same period in 2019, and is planning to start a new production plant in China.